eusebiuuu/Blockchain/Laborator6/README.md

 Token creator must define fields:

 -   **Token name**: The name of the token is a unique identifier, providing a recognizable label for users and platforms.
 It helps distinguish the token in wallets, exchanges, and across applications.
 For example, “USD Coin” or “Chainlink.”
 -   **Token symbol**: The symbol is a shorthand identifier, usually consisting of three to five uppercase letters, similar to stock ticker symbols.
 It’s used for quick identification on exchanges and wallets.
-Examples include “USDC” for USD Coin or “LINK” for Chainlink.,
+Examples include “USDC” for USD Coin or “LINK” for Chainlink.
 -   **Number of Tokens created**: This defines the total supply of tokens that exist or can ever exist.
 Some tokens have a fixed supply (like 1 billion tokens), while others might have mechanisms to mint or burn tokens over time.
 This initial supply affects scarcity and, potentially, the token's value.,
 -   **Subdivisions**:  Most tokens are divisible, allowing users to transact in smaller amounts.
 Subdivisions set how many decimal places a token can be split into, similar to how a dollar can be divided into cents.
 In ERC-20 tokens, subdivisions are commonly set to 18 decimal places, enabling fine-grained transactions (e.g., 0.000000000000000001 of a token).